 Utility and aesthetics: these are two of the most important aspects of any quality doormat.
 The utilitarian function of the doormat will help to keep your home clean and your family safe.
 The aesthetic aspect matters because it offers some sort of “greeting” to those about to enter — a visual greeting.
 You’ll want to weigh both of these factors carefully when determining which doormat you’ll choose for your humble abode.

 The most common size for a doormat is 18 x 30 inches.
 You can easily find doormats larger than this, up to an including an impressive 24 x 36 inches.
 Choose a size that fits your space and style, bearing in mind that a larger doormat is more convenient for wiping your feet and can even accommodate more than one person at a time.
 It also offers a greater visual presence.

-There are now a seemingly unlimited number of doormat materials available on the consumer market.
+There are now a seemingly unlimited number of doormat materials available.
 One of the most common materials is polyester.
 Some other popular materials include nylon and even coir, which is made from dried coconut husks.
 The majority of these standard mats have a rubber backing that is durable and heavy enough to keep the mat in place.

 Polyester, nylon, coir, cotton, and straw are all common materials for doormats that work well for cleaning shoes, but these materials tend to show their use by collecting dirt and grime as well as by fraying with extended contact.
 One advantage, though, is that these materials are environmentally friendly with a biodegradable component.

 On the other hand, astroturf, rubber, and aluminum tend to last longer, clean shoes more thoroughly, and show less wear and tear over time.
 However, these materials also tend to come with a higher price tag.

 The right doormat material for you depends on what you need.
 While some people want a mat for the purposes of cleaning their shoes, others want to use it as a way to welcome people to their homes.